ProjectEvergreen/greenwood/packages/plugin-babel/README.md

 }
 ```

-Optionally, create a _babel.config.js_ in the root of your project with your own custom plugins / settings that you've installed.
+Create a _babel.config.js_ in the root of your project with your own custom plugins / settings that you've installed and want to use.

 ```javascript
 module.exports = {
   plugins: [